sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 file in the application imports `init.jsp`.
 This convention ensures that JSP dependency management can always be handled from a single fie.

-Besides importing `init.jsp`, `view.jsp` simply displays message that corresponds to a language key.
+Besides importing `init.jsp`, `view.jsp` simply displays a message that corresponds to a language key.
 This key and its value are declared in your project's `src/main/resources/content/Language.properties` file.
 Let's add some functionality to your Guestbook application by adding a button that says *Add